-From weekend warriors who enjoy scenic trails and being fit, to endurance racers who have competed in events such as Leadville, to enduro athletes who are hitting challenging drops, I have already helped several hundred men and women across eleven states become more confident and skilled all-around riders.
+From weekend warriors who enjoy scenic trails and being fit, to endurance and cross country racers, to enduro athletes who are conquering challenging features, I have already helped several hundred men and women across eleven states become more confident and skilled all-around riders.

 “I was grateful to have won a gold medal at the National Championship in 2017 at Snowshoe, West Virginia.
 However, I wanted to continue to improve my skills because the cross country course was so technically challenging.
 Therefore, I worked with Lon Cullen of SingletrackSkills.Bike.
 In 2018 back at Snowshoe, I was excited to have beat my 2017 time by 5:31, and I won another gold medal!
 The 2018 course was more difficult, and I was not as fit as I was in 2017.
 I attribute the faster time in 2018 to the hours that Lon worked with me.
 This work not only helped my control on the bike, but it also helped my performance.
 I’m looking forward to working with Lon in the future in order to continue to improve my skills and confidence, especially when the trails get difficult.”
 Randy Kerr, age 60-64; 4 time National Cross Country Champion